 Like Churchill and George VI or the Emperor Claudius before them, Joe Biden is a stutterer.
-While the impediment says nothing for mental capacity—and certain specialists contend that stuttering tends to align with a higher IQ—it indicates disfluency.
-It is an instance of striated speech, and so may be a fitting defect for state leaders.
+While the impediment says nothing for mental capacity—and certain specialists contend that stuttering tends to align with higher IQ—it indicates disfluency.
+In other words, it is an instance of striated speech, and so may be a fitting defect for state leaders.

 In Biden’s case, the glitchiness is different—dare one say smoother—to the point of being almost atmospheric.
 It doesn’t only manifest in visual gaffes of a non-neurolinguistic nature, but through persistent optical bloopers that have become integrally entangled with his presidential image.

 It isn’t mannerism—at least on this administration’s end—as that would denote the fluent command of a playbook, and the artistic intent to distort.
 That Biden and Co. are hounded by optical fancies is a feature, not a bug; something demonstrated by how these trompe l’oeil have a sustained need to be seen-to.
-The reason people notice them is because they are no less persistent than manifest—one could almost say that they want to be seen.
+The reason people notice them is because they are as persistent as they’re manifest—one could almost say that they want to be seen.

 This is not the first time I discuss hierophanies and the hair-trigger question of their framing (that was in my piece on Julien Nguyen’s recent painting, which I will share with some updates in coming days).
 As @MobyDickatSea tweeted on May 14, 2021, when I was in the doldrums of writing this essay: “there is no earthly way of finding out precisely what the whale really looks like.”

-This tantalising imprecision is evocative of the Buddhist parable of the blind or sighted men, depending on the version, who grope about the fragments of an elephant in order to infer its form.
+This tantalising imprecision evokes the Buddhist parable of the blind or sighted men, depending on the version, who grope about the fragments of an elephant in order to infer its form.
 There is, of course, no full picture for us to assemble at the end of our groping (since our groping itself has no end).
-So we reconstitute what we can from what we have, acknowledging its incompleteness; in the hope that—as a group, perhaps—we may one day be far-sighted enough to glimpse or glean something akin to a continuous surface, a thrust, a swathe, that gives away—if only for a moment—What It Is we are looking at.
+So we reconstitute what we can from what we have, acknowledging its incompleteness; in the hope that—as a group, perhaps—we may one day be far-sighted enough to glimpse or glean something akin to a continuous surface, a thrust, a swathe, that gives away—if only for a moment—What It Is we are probing.

-There is a sense in which “disclosure” to more general satisfaction may be needfully impossible, because the reality of the phenomenon is not what’s being disputed.
+There is a sense in which ‘disclosure’ to any general satisfaction may be needfully impossible, because the reality of the phenomenon is not what’s being disputed.
 The most interesting line of thinking along these lines, developed by computer scientist Jacques Vallée over the past half century, posits that UFO/UAPs are more a matter for intelligence than science.
 In other words, UFO/UAPs are theatre.
 This is why the conversation around them must subsist perversely on the level of dis-traction, with all that entails for surface adherence.
-The complaint that “the footage is grainy” may be overlooking that it must be (as well as providing, and provoking, other information).
+The complaint that ‘the footage is grainy’ may be overlooking that it must be (as well as providing, and provoking, other information).

-What we are catching glimpses of is what Vallée, and indeed Burroughs—the greatest American philosopher since William James—described as Control or the Control System (which, as per Burroughs, needs “words,” “time” and “opposition” to unfold).
-That UFO/UAPs are receptive to “call and response” interaction, for example, that they can be caught-out and lured, is telling for the simple reason that, to remain as Control—in Control—Control must also have a surplus, that is, it must not be so seamless so as to devolve completely into use.
+What we are catching glimpses of is what Vallée, and indeed Burroughs—the most American philosopher since James and Peirce—described as Control or the Control System (which, per Burroughs, needs ‘words,’ ‘time’ and ‘opposition’ to unfold).
+That UFO/UAPs are receptive to ‘call and response’ interaction, for example, that they can be caught-out and lured, is telling for the simple reason that, to remain as Control—in Control—Control must also have a surplus; that is, it must not be so seamless so as to devolve entirely into use.
 Control is governed, as it were, by its own incompleteness theorem.

 In the frame of his Dramaturgical Model, Erving Goffman, the sociologist of fleeting moments, refers to mystification as a distancing effect wherein certain information is concealed or withheld from the audience, in a manner that prohibits it “from looking at the performer at all, and at times when celestial qualities and powers have been claimed by a performer, this logical conclusion seems to have been put into effect.”
-We are, again, in hyperbaroque territory, as mystification—understood as the masked social distancing of theatre—is deployed to manipulate and to legitimate, whether through awe or occlusion.
+We are once more in the realm of the hyperbaroque, as mystification—understood as the masked social distancing of theatre—is deployed to manipulate and to legitimise, through occlusion or awe.

 In the continued hollowing and whittling of the office, the current Pres[id]ent of the United States is not Present (whereas Trompe, despite his gaping absences, at least harboured a Presence, by force of his non-pareil id).

-If Trompe personifies the hollow man; Biden is so hollowed-out and so unmanned that one can see the contour of the skinwalker of vested interests at work both within and behind him.
-Trompe paraded his betrayals, in a manner of concealment, but Biden seems impervious to what swarms around him, even if no one else is (and the liberal media’s hyperbolic covering for even his most egregious slips is proof of it).
-Where compromise is agonistic, insofar as it springs from an evident conflict of interest, in Biden the [pre]sense and essence of this conflict is, again, entirely pared down, like a pebble or a go stone.
+Where Trompe personifies the hollow man; Biden is so hollowed-out and so unmanned that one can see the contour of the skinwalker of vested interests at work within and behind him.
+In a manner of concealment, Trompe paraded his betrayals, whereas Biden seems impervious to what swarms around him, even if nobody else is (and the liberal media’s hyperbolic covering for even his most egregious slips is proof of it).
+Where compromise is agonistic to the extent that it is borne from an evident conflict of interest, in Biden the [pre]sense and essence of this conflict is again entirely pared down, like a pebble or a go stone.
 He is, instead, transparently incorporate[d], that is to say, of a piece with that [w]hole.
-It also happens that Biden has one foot on the other side already, whatever it might be.
-He is “away with the fairies,” and so the veil around him is not only thin, but thinning visibly.
+It is also worth noting that Biden has one foot on the other side already, wherever that might be.
+He is ‘away with the fairies,’ and so the veil around him is not only thin, but thinning visibly.

 It has become apparent to anyone observing clearly that President Joe Biden isn’t all there.
 But something is.

-As with his master, the call is coming from outside the house—and the house is divided.
+As with the dog, so with its ‘master’.
+The call is coming from outside the house—and the house is divided.